Oshanotter/StreamFetchTagger/README.md

 <img align="left" height="65vw" src="resources/StreamFetchTagger_icon_cropped.png">

 A MacOS app built with Python that allows you to automatically download and tag media.
-StreamFetchTagger is built with Python and utilizes yt-dlp, ffmpeg, ffprobe, AtomicParsley, MP4Box, as well as several Python modules and packages.
+StreamFetchTagger is built with Python and utilizes yt-dlp, ffmpeg, SublerCLI, MP4Box, as well as several Python modules and packages.

 </br>

 > [!NOTE]
 > This currently has only been tested using a M1 MacBook Air, but it should work on other arm based MacOS machines as well.
-Small modification may be made for this Python code to run on other machines as well.
+Small modifications may be made for this Python code to run on other machines as well.

 > [!IMPORTANT]
 > Your computer may say that the app cannot be run because it is not from a trusted developer.
 In order to bypass this, you will need to go into `System Settings > Privacy & Security > StreamFetchTagger`, and click `Open Anyway`.